iDigBio/spreadsheet-skills/00-intro.md

 - Dates as data - beware!
 - Basic quality control and data manipulation in spreadsheets
 - Exporting data from spreadsheets
-- Simple functions
+- Simple function
+- Taming the iDigBio Portal

 *Overall good data practices*

-**Much of your time as a researcher will be spent in this 'data wrangling' stage.**
+**Much of your time as a manager or researcher will be spent in this 'data wrangling' stage.**
 It's not the most fun, but it's necessary.
 We'll teach you how to think about data organization and some practices for more effective data wrangling.